Child Care Expenses

 - boarding schools, overnight sports schools, or camps where lodging is involved.

 If you choose to have an individual provide these child care services, there are certain situations you should be aware of.
 If you incur advertising expenses or placement agency fees to locate a child care provider, these would be considered child care expenses, as would any mandatory registration fees that you would have to pay.
 Also, if you choose to hire a nanny, you will be considered to be the employer of the nanny, and would be required to deduct income tax, CPP and EI from the payments, and you would be required to remit these as well as the employer portion of CPP and EI to the CRA.
 Your nanny would be entitled to vacation pay, overtime and sick leave.
+A T4 filing would also be required.

 It is also important to note that the individual who provides the child care services may not be: